25 OCT. 2018

 Airbus Campaign, 2018

 The competition between Boeing and Airbus will not end anytime soon.
-From a brand perspective, rather than saying which brand is better positioned for the future, it is better to say that the two brands complement each other.
+From a branding perspective, rather than saying which brand is better positioned for the future, it is better to say that the two brands complement each other.
 The Boeing brand delivers scale, leadership, engineering, and safety, whereas the Airbus brand advances innovation, comfortability, and sustainability.
-Above and beyond the standard 4 key concepts that underpin the airline industry - electronic planes, unmanned aerial vehicle, hypersonic airplanes, and better flying experiences - new brands like SpaceX and Blue Origin are taking it even further by reimagining the reach of humans, going as far to promise the commercialization of space travel in the near future.
+Above and beyond the standard 4 key concepts that underpin the airline industry - electronic planes, unmanned aerial vehicle, hypersonic airplanes, and better flying experiences - new players like SpaceX and Blue Origin are taking it even further by reimagining the reach of humans, going as far to promise the commercialization of space travel in the near future.
 For the commercial aerospace industry, the company that is most successful in continuously bringing both technological and brand innovations will be the one that rises to the top as the pilot in command.